-The mission of the Heritage Library is to support the educational goals of the institution by providing an ever-expanding, diverse catalogue of scholarly resources and to provide facilities conducive to study and research for students, faculty, alumni, and community users.
+The mission of the Heritage Library is to support the educational goals of the institution by providing an ever-expanding, diverse catalogue of scholarly resources and facilities conducive to study and research for students, faculty, alumni, and community users.

 The Library’s collection of over 35,000 items includes books, periodicals, tapes, videos, CDs, and music scores.
 Our catalogue is accessible online.
 Special collections include the Heritage Special Collection and the Bunyan Collection.
 In addition to 80 current hard copy journal subscriptions, Heritage faculty and students have access to online databases containing a variety of eBooks and periodicals (see below).

 Current Library Hours

 Note: To facilitate returns, the book return drop box, located next to the lower entrance doors of the Academic Building, will be open 24/7.

 COVID-19 and Accessing the Library — Updated: March 18, 2022